About the COC Summer Opera Intensive

 Baritone and diction coach Jason Nedecky has appeared as soloist with many Canadian concert series and opera companies, and has recorded with the Aradia Ensemble on the NAXOS label.
 Since 2005, Nedecky has been a member of the Canadian Opera Company chorus, and has also performed and covered many comprimario roles for the company.

-Nedecky is also an instructor of diction courses at the University of Toronto Faculty of Music, and is a language coach for its opera division.
-At York University, he teaches lyric diction.
+Nedecky is instructor of diction courses at the University of Toronto Faculty of Music, and is language coach for its opera division.
 At the Glenn Gould School of the Royal Conservatory of Music, Toronto, he is instructor of French diction and repertoire courses.
-He is also the author of French Lyric Diction: A Singer’s Guide, published by Oxford University Press.
+Nedecky is author of French Lyric Diction: A Singer’s Guide, published by Oxford University Press.

 Jennifer Swan (Performance Kinetics) is a Performance Kinetics Consultant for the Canadian Opera Company.
 She is developing a syllabus for breath support that challenges the traditional methods.
 Many of her students are now appearing on the international stage.
 Her technique has evolved from her extensive dance and Pilates background.
 For over 25 years she has been the Director of Swan Studio Dance, in London, Canada.